Stocktake app for warehouses, stores, and teams

 Why it is different from a template

 Templates are best for simple counts.
-The app is best when the count has many items, multiple people, barcodes, or offline constraints.
+The app is best when the count has many items, multiple people, barcodes, ownership handoffs, or offline constraints.

 Workflow